a-flyleaf/ygbtdm/au/iv.md

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>[similar to the last two? back views, all of them; Caleb has moved slightly closer.]</figcaption></figure>

-You mumbled something about yet another, gone missing, that "your *friend* there probably has something to do with it, and now I'm blabbing everything to you like an idiot...."
+You mumbled something about yet another, this one missing, that "your *friend* there probably has something to do with it, and now I'm blabbing everything to you like an idiot...."
+You told yourself you were going to keep them in line.
 What a night, huh?

 In short: you were vulnerable.
 And I had to take the chance.

 I took your hand.
 (You were unsettled and pulled away.
 It made me sad.
 You looked sorry.)
 I told you the truth: Yes, we really are vampires, and tonight we hunger more than ever.
 That you, or anyone else besides the invited, are here, was never meant to be.

 This place will kill you.
-Even if you bound us in the walls and staked through our hearts, you will die here, because no mortal can withstand...
+Even if you buried us in the walls and staked through our hearts, you will die here, because no mortal can withstand...

 Well.
 I'm not sure myself.
 It's a latent energy, a terrible energy, and it will drain you to the core.
 If I could stop it, I would.